bEnMaC43/year_13_coursework/README.md

-* follow the instructions here https://thoughtbot.com/blog/how-to-git-with-unity
+* This project uses Unity version 2019.3.15f1
-* project uses Unity Version 2019.3.15f1 Personal
+* This project also uses Visual Studio Community 2017 Version 15.9.23